ekveliasvili/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 ```
 Sampling process occures twice in the simulation: first time when we ran primary contact tracing and second time - when we model secondary contact tracing.
 Sampling procedure in the attached model is as follows:
-- first we calculate the total number of people who will get affected based on the set infection rate of 10%
+- first we calculate the total number of people who will get affected based on the set infection rate of 10% using the code below:
+infected_indices = np.random.choice(ppl.index, size=int(len(ppl) * ATTACK_RATE), replace=False)
 -then we randomly pick 20% of people who are considered succesfully traced back to the event where they got sick (using the formula np.random.rand(sum(ppl['infected'])))
 - third we execute the calculation of seconday tracing in which we take infected people and trace them back to the event, and if 2 or more infected people got infected in the same time at the same event, then other cases (if people visited the same event as well) will be traced back and assosiated with the the same source of infection()
 - third we execute the calculation of seconday tracing in which we take succesfully traced infected people and trace them back to the event, and if 2 or more infected people got infected in the same time at the same event, then other cases (if people visited the same event as well) will be traced back and assosiated with the the same source of infection( event_trace_counts[event_trace_counts >= SECONDARY_TRACE_THRESHOLD].index)